Marree Man: Plaque

-Suggested creator
+Possible originators

-Bardius Goldberg, a Northern Territory artist who died in 2002 and lived at Alice Springs, has been suggested as the creator of the work.
-Goldberg, who was known to be interested in creating a work visible from space, refused when questioned to either confirm or deny that he had created the image.
+Experts who surveyed the geoglyph were reported as having concluded it was forged with an earthmoving machine and that the person responsible must have had extensive knowledge of satellite-linked global positioning systems.
+Bardius Goldberg, an eccentric Alice Springs artist who died in 2002 aged 61, was suggested as a possible creator of the work.
+A friend said:Bardius had a good understanding of global satellite technology, he had access to earthmoving equipment and there were suspicions he was involved from the start but no one could prove anything. ...
+If anyone was mad enough, talented enough and cheeky enough to do it, it was Bardius. ...
+[He received] $10,000 around the time the Marree Man was discovered.
+Bardius said he was under instructions not to discuss why he was paid.

-Others have suggested that members of either the Australian Army or American soldiers stationed in Woomera are responsible.
+At the time, theories abounded that American personnel from Woomera created the figure.
+Others suggested that American soldiers stationed in Woomera were responsible, since the faxes used US spelling and references – but others suggested those clues could have been deliberately misleading.

 Reactions

 Much of the public and media reaction to the discovery of the figure was positive.
 The Advertiser, the state's only daily newspaper, called for the figure to be made permanent by excavating the outline down to the white chalk layer.

 At the time of discovery, the area was part of a Federal Court lawsuit through the National Native Title Tribunal to determine the traditional owners.
 The area was claimed by both the Arabunna people and the Dieri Mitha who had been in dispute for several years.
 The Dieri Mitha publicly complained of harm and exploitation of the Dreamtime, calling for the image to be erased and for the artist to be prosecuted.
 As native title claimants, the Dieri Mitha took legal action to stop charter flights and vehicles visiting the site, prompting the state government to close the area to the public shortly after discovery.
 The Arabunna replied, through a solicitor, that the area covered points of archaeological interest and that the artist could be prosecuted.
 In May 2012, the Federal Court handed native title to the Arabunna people.

-The artwork was called environmental vandalism by the former Environment Minister, Dorothy Kotz, and graffiti by the South Australian chief of Aboriginal affairs, David Ruthman.
+The artwork was called environmental vandalism by the former Environment Minister of South Australia, Dorothy Kotz, and graffiti by the South Australian chief of Aboriginal affairs, David Ruthman.

 In June 2018, adventurer Dick Smith revealed that he had had a team working on investigating the origins of Marree Man for two years to no avail and was offering a A$5,000 reward for information leading to identifying its creators.
-The South Australian state government subsequently formally stated that they would not pursue any legal proceedings against the creators if identified.
+The Government of South Australia subsequently stated that legal proceedings would not be initiated against the creators if they were identified.